DevExpress-Examples/asp-net-custom-typeconverter-class-for-xpo-object/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/128540757/)**
 <!-- run online end -->

 [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) caches object properties used in data-binding expressions.
-If you use XPO or custom objects that use a referenced association, the ASPxGridView tries to cache references too.
+If you bind grid to an XPO or custom objects that use a referenced association, the ASPxGridView tries to cache references too.
 Since the caching operation is similar to the `ToString` method and is performed smoothly, the object restoration from cache (from `String` to object) can be raised with the following exception: _TypeConverter cannot convert from System.String_.

 This example demonstrates how to implement a custom **TypeConverter** class that can convert from the `String` type correctly.

-> [!NOTE]
-> It is not recommended to serialize objects often, because serialized objects take much space, and the page size might become big.

 ## Files to Review